SujalLama/cw-fe-assestment-task-1/OUTPUT.md

 1. Header

    - Issue: Icons (like the search icon) didn’t have labels for screen readers.
    - Fix: Adding aria-label to buttons and links so screen readers understand them

    - Issue: The search input was missing a visible or screen reader-friendly label.
    - Fix: Adding a screen reader-only label (with sr-only) to the search icon.

    - Issue: Some elements (like the logo and avatar links) didn’t clearly say what they do for assistive technologies.
    - Fix: Using alt text like "Worctionary logo" for images.

-- Issue: No clear semantic role (role="banner") for the <header>.
+   - Issue: No clear semantic role (role="banner") for the header.
    - Fix: Adding role="banner" to clearly define the header area for screen readers

    - Issue: Site Log Not keyboard accessible
    - Fix: Wrapped with an anchor tag

 2. Avatar fallback